Pierre Poilievre: Background and childhood

+Poilievre was born on June 3, 1979, in Calgary, Alberta, to 16-year-old high school student Jacqueline Farrell, whose mother had recently died.
+Farrell had planned to name him Jeff, a name he is still occasionally called in adulthood, before placing him for adoption.
+He was adopted by two schoolteachers, Marlene and Donald Poilievre, shortly after being born.
+Donald is Fransaskois, a French-Canadian from Saskatchewan.
+The couple later also adopted his younger biological half-brother, Patrick.
+The boys were raised in suburban Calgary, playing ice hockey and going on camping trips.
+Pierre was raised as a Catholic.

 Growing up, Poilievre worked as a paperboy for the Calgary Sun.
-He attended Henry Wise Wood High School, and was on a wrestling team until he was forced to stop due to a temporary shoulder tendinitis injury, at the age of 14.
+He attended Henry Wise Wood High School and was on a wrestling team until he was forced to stop due to a temporary shoulder tendinitis injury at age 14.
 Following the injury, Poilievre attended an Alberta Tory riding-association meeting as a new hobby.
 As a result, he became interested in politics and started reading political books, including Milton Friedman's Capitalism and Freedom, a book that greatly influenced his politics.

 Poilievre became active in the Reform Party and the Progressive Conservative Association of Alberta by participating in meetings of both parties.
-At the age of 16, Poilievre sold Reform Party memberships for Jason Kenney and also did telephone canvassing for him.
+At age 16, he sold Reform Party memberships for Jason Kenney and did telephone canvassing for him.
 He also knocked on doors for political campaigns and served on a riding association.
-Shortly after turning 17 years old, Poilievre was a delegate to the Reform Party 1996 national convention in Vancouver, British Columbia.
-Poilievre's parents, Marlene and Donald, who had married in 1971, separated when he was in his mid-teens.
-Poilievre's father, Donald, later came out as a gay man.
+Shortly after turning 17, he was a delegate to the Reform Party 1996 national convention in Vancouver, British Columbia.
+Poilievre graduated from Henry Wise Wood High School in 1997.

+Poilievre's adoptive parents, who had married in 1971, separated when he was in his mid-teens.
+His father, Donald, later came out as gay.
+In his early twenties, Poilievre met both his biological mother, a nurse in North Carolina, and his maternal grandfather for the first time.